 Coffee dates can be dicey in the style department.
-It’s a possible daytime/afternoon scenario so you want to keep it casual but still look your best (For what it's worth the midweek daytime coffee date is not a date, you're better than that).
+It’s a possible daytime/afternoon scenario so you want to keep it casual but still look your best (For what it's worth the midweek daytime coffee date is not a date, you're better than that.
+Nobody ever got laid after a midweek coffee date).
 Flexibility is key too, it could always transition into more plans.
 Let’s keep it casual and not overthink it.
-A tee-shirt or casual button-down layered under a zip up jacket is a great place to start.
+A tee-shirt or casual button-down layered under a zip-up jacket is a great place to start.
 Finish it with sneakers and a great pair of jeans or chinos.
 If you’re looking to add a little extra personality, try a pair of colored chinos for some extra vibes.
 Fit is key here, just because you’re going casual doesn’t mean you shouldn’t be focused on looking put together.

 A Classy Dinner